 I have been thinking a lot lately about the concept of ‘place’ as we age.
 This starts with the big picture, of course – what city to live in, whether to do a sea change to a small town, go interstate or even move overseas.
 Some lucky people even have two homes and move between them as the whim – or the weather – suggests.
 Others hunker down in the family home, creating a nest or a sanctuary.
 And some become peripatetic, flitting all over the place like butterflies…

 But place also covers more subtle things like what kind of house would I like, will I live alone, how will I connect to the local community and so on.
-I’m not talking about retirement villages or nursing homes in particular; in fact less than 20% of us will ever end up in one of those.
+I’m not talking about retirement villages or nursing homes in particular; in fact, significantly less than 20% of us will ever end up in one of those.
 There’s a great range of other possibilities.
-Without especially searching for articles about ageing and place, in the last few months I’ve read about:
+Without especially searching for articles about ageing and place, I’ve read about:

 - the tiny house movement

 - older people doing housesitting as a way of life

 - a woman living in a converted railway carriage